-France receives Ethiopia crash black boxes, families mourn
+Ethiopia crash black boxes probed in France, families mourn

 Another nearly 5,000 MAXs are on order, meaning the financial implications are huge for the industry.

-After an apparent tussle over where the investigation should be held, the flight data and cockpit voice recorders arrived in Paris.
-France’s Bureau of Enquiry and Analysis for Civil Aviation Safety (BEA) agency said it would receive them later in the day.
+After an apparent tussle over where the investigation should be held, the flight data and cockpit voice recorders arrived in Paris and were handed over to France’s Bureau of Enquiry and Analysis for Civil Aviation Safety (BEA) agency.

+A BEA spokesman said he did not know what condition the black boxes were in.
+“First we will try to read the data,” he said, adding that the first analyses could take between half a day and several days.

 The investigation has added urgency since the U.S. Federal Aviation Administration (FAA) on Wednesday grounded the 737 MAX aircraft citing satellite data and evidence from the scene indicating some similarities and “the possibility of a shared cause” with October’s crash in Indonesia that killed 189 people.